warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 #### Nearest neighbor search

-Cloudant Geo supports nearest neighbor search (known as NN search) if provided `nearest=true`, which returns all results by sorting their distances to the center of the query geometry.
+Cloudant Geo supports nearest neighbor search, known as NN search.
+If provided, `nearest=true` returns all results by sorting their distances to the center of the query geometry.
 This geometric relation `nearest=true` can be used either with all above geometric relations or alone.

-For example, one policeman may search five crimes which occured nearest to a specific location by issuing the following query.
+For example, one policeman might search five crimes which occurred near a specific location by issuing the query in the following example.

 > Example query to find nearest five crimes against a given location: